isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 with each other.&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know that long-term romantic
+<p>·&nbsp;know that long-term romantic relationships leading to marriage
-relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions</p>
+involve understanding oneself and others in the intellectual, emotional, social and moral dimensions</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know that marriage entails
+<p>·&nbsp;know that marriage entails a union between a man and a woman based
-a union between a man and a woman based on love, trust, commitment, and requires mutual effort</p>
+on love, trust, commitment, and requires mutual effort</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that conflicts
 are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage</p>